 Checking the power steering fluid level at a defined service interval is not required.
-The fluid should only be checked if a leak is suspected, abnormal noises are 7 apparent, and/or the system is not functioning as anticipated.
-Coordinate inspection efforts through a certified DaimlerChrysler Dealership."
+The fluid should only be checked if a leak is suspected, abnormal noises are apparent, and/or the system is not functioning as anticipated.
+Coordinate inspection efforts through an authorized DaimlerChrysler Dealership.

-Fluid level should be checked on a level surface with the engine off to prevent injury from moving parts, and to insure accurate fluid level reading.
+Fluid level should be checked on a level surface with the engine off to prevent injury from moving parts, and to ensure accurate fluid level reading.
 Do not overfill.
-Use only the manufacturer's recommended fluid.
+Use only the manufacturer's recommended power steering fluid.

 If necessary, add fluid to restore to the proper indicated level.
 With a clean cloth, wipe any spilled fluid from all surfaces.
-Refer to Fluids, Lubricants, and Genuine Parts for correct fluid type.
+Refer to Fluids, Lubricants, and Genuine Parts in this section for correct fluid type.